Japan

 • The last stop of our tour was to a hipster town near Shibuya called Sarugakucho.
 This neighborhood seemed to be the posh neighborhood for the post-college crowd, sprawling with upscale boutique shops, a modern coworking “library” called Tsutaya, and coffee shops on every corner.

-• We were very excited for our dinner at 3110NZ by LDH kitchen.
+• We were very excited for our dinner at 3110NZ by LDH Kitchen.
 Set up by well-known Japanese art dealer Nanzuka, which is an art gallery during the day and a sushi restaurant at night.
 The restaurant is in partnership with Saito (hailed as the worlds best sushi restaurant).
 You could tell this chef was up and coming, had a young team, and wanted to be taken seriously.
-Max kept giving him shots of sake, which we think out of courtesy he drank every one.
-He must have been feeling pretty good at the end of the dinner.
+Max kept giving him shots of sake, which we think, out of courtesy, he drank every one.
+He must have been feeling pretty good by the end of the dinner.

 • We polished off the evening at one last bar, Bar TRENCH, in Shibuya.
 Bar Trench had a great vibe, with bottles of alcohol that lined from the ceiling to the floor.